BMW iX1 electric SUV spotted testing

-The news comes just weeks after Wieland Bruch, spokesman for the BMW iX3 project, told DrivingElectric that BMW believed in offering its customers the “Power of Choice” – insisting it would continue to sell multiple powertrain options across its expanding SUV range.
+Wieland Bruch, a spokesman for the iX3 project when it was still in development, told DrivingElectric that BMW believed in offering its customers the “Power of Choice” – insisting it would continue to sell multiple powertrain options across its expanding SUV range.

 “Further examples of the “Power of Choice” will be the high-volume BMW X1 and BMW 5 Series," it said. "[X1 and 5 Series] will also be available in the future with all four drivetrain variants – fully electric, plug-in hybrid, diesel and petrol with [mild-hybrid] technology.”